sebas77/Svelto.Tasks.Examples/README.md

 # Svelto.Tasks.Examples

-Unity project containing the examples for [Svelto.Tasks](https://github.com/sebas77/Svelto.Tasks) (work in progress for Svelto.Tasks 2.0).
+Unity project containing the examples for [Svelto.Tasks](https://github.com/sebas77/Svelto.Tasks).
 The Svelto.Tasks and Svelto.Common packages are embedded in `Packages/` so the examples always run against the package source in this repository.

 ## Requirements